St Ambrose RC Primary School - RE Curriculum Intent

 As a family of God, we love to learn and learn to love

 In God's family, we grow and learn in love, hope and faith.

 Christ is at the heart of St Ambrose and is the model and inspiration for our children, staff, parents, parish and wider community.
 We encourage all to grow in the love of God and His creation, recognising that we are all made in the image and likeness of God.

-Everyone understands at St Ambrose that the school mission is lived out and it is the strength of what we are.
+Everyone understands at St Ambrose that the school mission is lived out, which is the strength of what we are.

-At St Ambrose our mission and ethos is deeply embedded in the curriculum.
-We have a broad view of learning, which is far more than merely the teaching of a syllabus or programme of study.
-Our curriculum is inclusive of all aspects of a child’s learning experience and development as a precious unique human person loved by God.
+At St Ambrose, our mission and ethos are deeply embedded in the curriculum.
+We have a broad view of learning, which is far more than merely teaching a syllabus or programme of study.
+Our curriculum includes all aspects of a child’s learning experience and development as a precious, unique human person loved by God.